mfreri/rename/README.md

 # Rename

-This is a tool for renaming files in Linux.
+This is a tool for renaming files on Linux.

+## Requirements
+Python 3.11 or higher accessible from /usr/bin/env/.

 ## Install